PANEL ATTORNEY QUALIFICATIONS

 who will review the record and prepare an assistance letter

 and research leads.
-The letter is by no means the outline
+The letter is by no means an outline

 of the opening brief.
 Counsel has an obligation to thoroughly